Corporate Gift Printing Method

-Pad printing is a printing process that can transfer a 2D image onto an object.
+Pad printing is the most well known use in Corporate gift printing.
+It is a printing process that can transfer a 2D image onto an object.
 It’s a commonly used decoration technique as it can be printed on all kinds of shapes and textures.

 Roller print gives high quality, long lasting results on cylindrical surfaces.
 Inks are pressed through mesh stencils to produce clear, sharp images that are ideal for logos and text.